Chapter 6

 And Saul said, "Who are You, Lord?"
 And He said, "I am

 Jesus, Whom you are persecuting.
-It is dangerous and it turns
+It is dangerous and it

 In that moment, God got Saul's attention.
 Saul was terrified!

-Trembling and astonished he asked, "Lord, what do You desire me
+Trembling and astonished he asked, "Lord, what do You desire

-told him to do.
+Jesus told him to do.

-The Role Of Natural Consequences
+The Role Of Natural

-There can, of course, also be natural consequences to things that
+There can, of course, also be natural consequences to things

-behavior.
+risky behavior.
 If we suffer such consequences, it may not have

 anything to do with God's plan for us, or His training.
 These